AndreBaltazar8/ablac/docs/compiler-api.md

 `abla/android/build` and `abla/wasm/build` own concrete triples and integration policy.

+The root and recursively registered program nodes share one bounded output transaction.
+Artifacts, generated source, and compiler-owned sidecars journal their prior filesystem entry before replacement.
+If any later node fails, old files are restored and newly created paths are removed; only a completely successful graph commits.
+The journal accepts at most 512 distinct paths and reports transaction and rollback failures with stable build diagnostic codes.

 `compilerExportFunction(handle, name)` marks one resolved top-level function for a stable foreign adapter.
 The ABI rung accepts up to 16 value `bool`/`i64`, borrowed `string`, or direct non-escaping `(i64) -> i64` callback parameters